Daniyalme/ML-Course/KMeans-CURE-DBSCAN/README.md

 ## 4. DBSCAN Clustering and Visualization on Different Data Shapes

 ### Overview
-This project uses the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm to cluster and visualize datasets with different shapes.
+This project implements the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm from scratch and visualizes its performance on datasets with different shapes.
 DBSCAN is particularly effective for identifying clusters of arbitrary shapes and handling noise.

 ### Key Implementation Steps
 - Implement the DBSCAN algorithm on datasets with different geometric shapes.